billwear/maas-rad/originals/commission-machines-deb-2-8-cli-2474.md

 When a machine boots, MAAS first instructs it to run cloud-init to set up SSH keys (during commissioning only), set up NTP, and execute a script that runs other commissioning scripts.
 Currently, the sequence of MAAS-provided commissioning scripts proceeds like this:

-* 00-maas-00-support-info: MAAS gathers information that helps to identify and characterize the machine for debugging purposes, such as the kernel, versioning of various components, etc.
+* 00-maas-00-support-info: MAAS gathers information that helps to identify and characterise the machine for debugging purposes, such as the kernel, versioning of various components, etc.

 * 00-maas-01-lshw: this script pulls system BIOS and vendor info, and generates user-defined tags for later use.